Britta Curl-Salemme: Social media controversy

 Curl has garnered controversy for her social media activity, which included reposting promotional material from The Daily Wire for What Is a Woman?, a film that questions the intellectual rationale for societal recognition of gender identity and has been described as anti-trans or transphobic; liking a post supporting Kyle Rittenhouse; and liking a post from conservative commentator Candace Owens calling Target "perverted" for the sale of tuck-friendly women's swimwear as part of its 2023 Pride lineup.

-Curl also posted in support of fellow hockey player Jocelyne Lamoureux after Lamoureux praised USA Powerlifting for an appeal to a ruling requiring it permit the participation of a transgender woman in its women's categories.
+In June 2023, Curl also posted in support of fellow hockey player Jocelyne Lamoureux after Lamoureux praised USA Powerlifting for an appeal to a ruling requiring it permit the participation of a transgender woman in its women's categories.
 Freelance journalist Nicole Haase called for Lamoureux's removal from the Professional Women's Hockey Players Association board due to "absolutely abhorrent transphobic behavior."
 Curl posted a response to Haase with the caption "Females protecting female players on the female players association board?
 Thank you @LamoureuxTwins 👏👏".

-When her selection by Minnesota in the 2024 PWHL Draft led to backlash from some fans because of her political views, she posted an apology video to X and Instagram, stating in part "I specifically recognize that my social media activity has resulted in hurt being felt across communities including LGBTQ+ and BIPOC individuals.
+When her selection by Minnesota in the 2024 PWHL Draft led to backlash from some fans, she posted an apology video to X and Instagram, stating in part "I specifically recognize that my social media activity has resulted in hurt being felt across communities including LGBTQ+ and BIPOC individuals.
 I just want to apologize and take ownership of that."
 The team released a statement about inclusivity on the same day, but did not directly reference Curl.

+In September 2025, Curl was announced as representative of FIERCE Athlete, an organization whose stated goal is to empower Christian female athletes and has repeatedly platformed anti-trans content and those calling for the exclusion of transgender women from women's sports.